TIAM -- A Metric for Evaluating Alignment in Text-to-Image Generation: Method

-The proof is given in the supplementary material \ref{appendix:proof_prop}.
-We also derive the more general case with possibly different attributes and objects at each position.
-The global evaluation process is summarized in Fig \ref{fig:pipeline_eval}.
+The proof is given in the Supp.
+Mat.~\ref{sec:proof_permutation} (supplementary material).
+We also derive a more general case with possibly different attributes and objects at each position.
+The global evaluation process is summarized in Fig.~\ref{fig:pipeline_eval}.